 Matt and Poppy are long time collaborators and co-writers, who’s work seeks to explore the state of the nation through a mix of comedy and kick ass drama.

-Matt’s first play ‘Arrows’ was a winner of the ‘Willy Russell Foundation Award’ for best new script.
+Matt’s debut play ‘Arrows’ was a winner of the ‘Willy Russell Foundation Award’ for best new script.
 His next ‘A Dog Called Redemption’ won the Manchester Evening News award for best new play and the Oscar Wilde Award for excellence at the Dublin Theatre festival.
 He is also a theatre and film director and dramaturg, his last project ‘Growing Pains’ a collaboration with poet Tom Gill, receiving critic’s choice at the Edinburgh fringe and enjoying a sell out national tour.

-In 2015 Poppy and Matt began working together when Matt was commissioned to write the first episode of TV thriller ‘INNOCENT’ by Big Talk Productions, about an affair between a Muslim student and her white middle class teacher that ignites racial tensions in inner city Salford.
+In 2015 Poppy and Matt began working together when Matt was commissioned to write the first episode of TV thriller ‘INNOCENT’ by Big Talk Productions, about an affair between a Muslim student and her white middle-class teacher that ignites racial tensions in inner city Salford.
+Their latest work includes:

-‘Twockers’: a comedy female gang show about a group of multicultural working-class women forced into become the world’s most unlikeliest car thieves.
-(Currently in development with Blue Bear Productions).
+Twockers: a female gang show about a group of multicultural working-class women who become Manchester’s most unlikely car thieves.

 ‘Lines’: A fish out of water comedy drama about a young London Bengali boy forced on the run in the rural north, and the unlikely bond he forms with a racist ex-soldier.

-‘Rusholme Raj’ a comedy crime drama set in and around Manchester’s vibrant curry mile that puts a modern likable muslim women at the heart of the action.
+‘Rusholme Raj’ a comedy crime Bollywood musical set in and around Manchester’s vibrant curry mile.

 Kala: The story of a female Rohingya Muslim refugee who flees persecution in Myanmar and Bangladesh, to become a champion boxer in the U.K.

 Not to be reproduced in any form without permission of the Copyright holder.